Skip to content

 Subscription Billing & Webhook Processing

-SaaS monetization relies on bulletproof billing logic.
-Santosh configures subscription pipelines integrating international payment APIs (Stripe) and local gateways.
+SaaS monetization relies on robust, billing logic.
+I configure subscription pipelines integrating international payment APIs (Stripe) and local gateways.
 Incoming billing webhooks validate subscription statuses, processing renewals and card failures defensively.
 The webhook entry points utilize cryptographically signed validation headers (such as HMACs) to block malicious spoofing attempts.

 Demonstrated Projects